JeanBaptisteServais/SYNERGO/README.md

 ![aa](https://user-images.githubusercontent.com/54853371/71028191-20fd8b00-210d-11ea-90fd-2ef5c299e2af.png)

-Hi i'm Jean Baptiste i try to find the job of my dream hum hum i try to be to be hired somewhere ^^ in waiting i take for the most of time, sometimes take pleasure !
+Hi i'm Jean Baptiste i try to find the job of my dream hum hum i try to be to be hired somewhere, in waiting i take for the most of time, sometimes pleasure !